PythonLinks/green-party/README.md

 popular CSS library, and is supported by both WordPress and NationBuilder.

-This theme should support one, two and three column layout.
+This theme should (eventually) support one, two and three column layout.
 Two columns split the width between the two columns.
 On cell phones, in two column layout, the second column gets pushed below the first column.
 Three column layout gives 1/4 of the width to the first